-Internship applications are available in the Student Services office.
-Internships must be approved through the offices of Student Services and Career Services.
-Once an application is approved and an internship secured, students must officially register for the internship with Student Services prior to the last day to add a course.
+Internship applications are available at Student Services or from the offices of Career Services and the Registrar.
+Internships must be approved through the offices of the Registrar and Career Services.
+Once an application is approved and an internship secured, students must officially register for the internship with the Registrar prior to the last day to add a course.